michael-collins/3d-modeling-rendering-animation-fa19--oer/_assignments/modeling-intro/modeling-intro.md

 1. Watch the tutorials related to sculpting.
 2. Use the techniques learned to create a detailed sculpt of a **real-life aquatic creature**.
-3. Your sculpted model should be of similar refinement to the example model at the end of lesson 4.
+3. Your sculpted model should be finished and refined before moving onto the next exercise.
 5. Save your blend file in a project folder **_{{ page.submission-id }}.blend_**.
 6. Compress the folder once you’ve completed the tutorial and rename it **_{{ page.submission-id }}-L3.zip._**
 7. Upload the .zip file to the assignment dropbox.